awsdocs/amazon-workdocs-administration-guide/doc_source/cloud_quick_start.md

 + Creates a virtual private cloud \(VPC\)\.
 + Sets up a Simple AD directory in the VPC that is used to store user and Amazon WorkDocs site information\.
 + Creates a directory administrator account\.
 An email is sent to the administrator with instructions to complete registration\.
 Use this account to manage the directory\.
-+ Creates the specified user accounts, adds them to the directory, and sends invitation emails\.
++ Creates the specified user accounts and adds them to the directory\.
++ If you left the auto activate feature on, Quick Start activates all the users in the directory\.

+**Note**
+Quick Start doesn't notify users about the new site\.
+You need to communicate the URL to them, and let them know that they don't need a separate login to use the site\.

 ## Step 3: Complete admin control panel setup<a name="quick-setup-admin-panel"></a>